If you're a fan of his, you've probably been wondering what it takes to achieve such a killer physique.

 Branch Warren Diet Plan

-During his 'bulking' phase, he eats seven meals per day and consumes two to three pounds of chicken daily.
+In his bulking phase, he intensifies this with seven meals a day, including two to three pounds of chicken.

 This is how a typical pre-contest menu looks like for Branch: